 Charlie frequently appears before the region's Human Rights Commissions and the EEOC on discrimination matters and is often involved in alternative dispute resolution (ADR), including mediation and arbitration of employment disputes in an effort to avoid litigation.

 Charlie has led the successful challenge to several legislative and administrative attempts to restrict employers.
 For example, he was lead counsel for the Maine Chamber of Commerce and Industry in its Amicus Brief to the Justices of Maine's Supreme Judicial Court resulting in a unanimous opinion that proposed legislation to restrict an employer's right to hire replacements during a work stoppage was unconstitutional.
 He successfully obtained a preliminary injunction in U.S. District Court against a Municipal Ordinance designed to obstruct an employer's ability to operate during a strike.
 He obtained a judgment in the U.S. District Court for the District of Maine holding that the so-called Railroad Employees Equity Act-which imposed significant burdens upon new rail carriers was unconstitutional.
 He also filed suit against regulations concerning Maine's wood measurement laws.
 As a result of that lawsuit, the Attorney General's office withdrew the regulations and promulgated new regulations.

-- Listed since 1995 in The Best Lawyers in America® for Employment Law - Management and Labor Law - Management
+- Listed in The Best Lawyers in America® for Employment Law - Management and Labor Law - Management (1995-present)

-- Recognized in Chambers USA for Labor & Employment Law
+- Recognized by Chambers USA for Labor & Employment Law

 - Member, Cumberland County, Maine State, and American Bar Associations

 - Member, Maine State Bar Association Employment Law Committee

 - Member, Association of Transportation Practitioners